Film, TV, Radio & Media Production BA

 - Techniques for the production of other digital media production

-- Complexities of planning, budgeting, scripting, shooting and producing (pre and post) creative media content whether for film, tv and radio
+- Awareness of the complexities of planning, budgeting, scripting, shooting and producing (pre and post) creative media content whether for film, TV and radio

-- Convergent nature of creative digital media platforms and how they are allowing for a much more interdependent working environment
+- Knowledge of the convergent nature of creative digital media platforms and how they are allowing for a much more interdependent working environment.

 These areas of study will increase in complexity and challenge as the programme advances.

-Working in small groups, students will develop a short film ‘adapted’ from one of the films or TV shows screened as part of ‘Introduction to Film, Television and Media Theory’.
+Working in small groups, students may develop a studio based short film ‘adapted’ from one of the films screened as part of ‘Introduction to Film, Television and Media Theory’.
 In the process, students will learn how to apply the theoretical knowledge gained in areas of cinematography, editing and other basic principles of visual storytelling to their own practical work.

-Students will be introduced to a range of different film movements and stylistic approaches from the early twentieth century to the present day, including German Expressionism, Soviet montage, US silent cinema, the French New Wave, the British New Wave, and other avant-garde movements in international cinema.
+Students will be introduced to a range of different film movements and stylistic approaches from the early twentieth century to the present day, including the French New Wave, the British New Wave, the Hollywood Renaissance, and other avant-garde in international cinema.
 These will develop students’ knowledge and skill-set in a variety of cinematic techniques, and will feed into their practical filmmaking and media portfolios.